-Dr. Goldstein is Professor of Medicine in the Center for Health Policy/Center for Primary Care and Outcomes Research (CHP/PCOR) at Stanford University; and National Director of Data Analytics, Quality Improvement, and Research in the Office of Geriatrics and Extended Care (GEC), Veterans Health Administration (VHA), effective May 24, 2020.
-Prior to the role in GEC, Dr. Goldstein was Chief, Medical Service, at the VA Palo Alto Health Care System.
-Her primary area of research expertise is health services research (HSR) involving health information technology to improve quality of health care.
-She leads a project team that has developed and implemented Clinical Decision Support (CDS) for primary care providers to improve care for common chronic conditions.
+Dr. Goldstein is Professor of Health Policy and, by courtesy, Professor of Medicine i(Center for Biomedical Informatics Research), at Stanford University.
+She served as National Director of Data Analytics, Quality Improvement, and Research in the Office of Geriatrics and Extended Care (GEC), Veterans Health Administration (VHA), Department of Veterans Affairs, from 2020 - 2023.
+Prior to her role with Office of GEC, Dr. Goldstein was Chief, Medical Service, at the VA Palo Alto Health Care System.
+Her primary area of research expertise is health services research (HSR) involving health information technology to improve quality of health care, with attention to patient complexity..
+She is clinically certified as a geriatrician and as a clinical informaticist.
+Dr. Goldstein has led a project team that developed and implemented Clinical Decision Support (CDS) for primary care providers to improve care for common chronic conditions.
 She also collaborates with other investigators exploring factors that provide data for and/or influence medical decision making.
-Dr. Goldstein is particularly interested in clinical care for patients with multiple comorbidities (mulitmorbidity) and services for frail older adults.

 The primary program goal is to optimize medication management in the VA in general and in Patient Aligned Care Teams (PACTs) in particular, using pharmacy networks and clinical decision support (CDS).
 Dr. Goldstein is one of two "multiple PI's" for this project.
 Dr. Goldstein leads the project incorporating CDS into an existing clinical dashboard for PACTs to manage common chronic conditions in primary care.